 - The best fillers and injectable solutions are temporary.

 - Avoid permanent fillers as they are considered highly problematic and potentially disfiguring.

-- Permanent fillers also don’t adapt to ageing; temporary ones have many other advantages including they can be adjusted as you age or as your volumisation needs or augmentation preferences change.
+- Permanent fillers also don’t adapt to aging.
+Temporary ones have many other advantages including being adjustable as you age, as your volumisation needs or augmentation preferences change.